 According to the Petroleum Planning & Analysis Cell (PPAC), India's consumption of Motor Spirit that is Petrol has been reported at 28,284 TMT (thousand metric tonnes) for the fiscal year 2018-19 (April-March).
 HSD (High Speed Diesel) saw a total consumption of 83,520 TMT during the same period.

-The rates decided by the Oil Marketing Companies subsumes several taxes including VAT and state taxes.
-The daily price has the component of central government levied excise duty and state-taxes.
-While the central government imposed duty remains constant, state taxes differ.
-For example, the rate of VAT in Delhi applied on Petrol/Diesel is 27% while in Goa it is 15% VAT plus 0.5% Green Cess.
+Although rates decided by OMCs subsumes several taxes such as VAT and state taxes and the Union government has a standard tax rate, taxes imposed by state governments are varied.
+For instance, rate of VAT in Delhi applied on Petrol/Diesel is 27% while in Goa it is 15% VAT plus 0.5% green cess.
 The VAT structure differs across various states.
 This is the reason why Petrol and Diesel are priced differently across various states.
 Many consumers and activists have opined that the tax-rates are way too high, but individual states have supported their tax-rates saying this revenue is much needed.

 Is there a subsidy on petrol and diesel?

-The onus of pricing Petrol and Diesel is upon OMCs.
-So, there is no question of direct subsidies.
-In fact, subsidies are offered on LPG.
-However, in extreme cases, the Central government can suggest OMCs to take a hit in order to contain spiraling prices.
-The government may ask OMCs to take a direct hit or ask for the component of excise duty to be reduced.
-The last time such an extremity was observed was during October 2018 when Petrol and Diesel rates peaked to an all-time high.
+There is no question of direct subsidies since OMCs are pricing Petrol and Diesel.
+However, there exists subsidies on LPG for low-income households.
+In extreme cases, the Central government can always suggest OMCs to take a financial-impact to restrict spiraling fuel prices.
+The government also has powers to request OMCs to drop excise duties, however that can adversely impact state finances.
+Such a measure was observed in Oct'18 when fuel rates peaked.
 The government asked OMCs to adjust Rs 1.50 from the excise duty and also absorb another Rs 1 from the final cost as a direct hit.
 This resulted in rates cooling by Rs 2.50 per litre for both petrol and diesel.

 How to predict the Petrol or diesel price?

-An accurate forecast of rates for a given day could be next to impossible.
-However, it may not be a challenge guessing the direction of rate-swings based on trends and news reports.
+An accurate forecast of rates for a given day is next to impossible considering the change in logistics, crude rates and taxes.
+It certainly is not a challenge guessing the direction of rate-swings based on trends and news reports.
 The basic component for determining petrol and diesel rates is the international crude rate.
-A higher international crude rate or reserve price would naturally make Petrol/Diesel costlier.
-The second component integral in determining petrol rates are the exchange rate.
+A higher international crude rate or reserve price naturally makes Petrol/Diesel costlier.
+The second component integral in determining petrol rates are exchange rates.
 A weaker rupee makes buying fuel an expensive affair.